olivermicke/marder/README.md

       };
     };

 Blocks implicitly return the value of their last statement.
+Consequently, implicit returns for functions as well as if-else expressions are possible.

 ### Functions

-Function blocks implicitly return the value of their last statement.
-While functions are first-class citizens, closures are not supported yet.
+Functions are first-class citizens.
+Just like regular blocks, function blocks implicitly return the value of their last statement.

 #### Declaring functions